 Banner: SAFEGROUNDS Learning Network - a network managed by CIRIA

-The SAFEGROUNDS project has identified five key principles for the management of all contaminated land on nuclear and defence sites.
-They are an integral part of the SAFEGROUNDS guidance documents.
-The principles have been established through a consultative process in which representatives of a variety of stakeholder groups were involved.
-The principles are non-overlapping and complementary and should be applied together, and form a central part of the SAFEGROUNDS ethos.
-The key principles are as follows:
+SAFEGROUNDS identified five key principles for the management of contaminated land on nuclear-licensed and defence sites.
+The key principles have been established through a consultative process that involved representatives from a variety of stakeholder groups.
+The key principles are non-overlapping, complementary and should be applied together at various stages in the land management process.

-Principle 1: Protection of people and the environment
+Key Principle 1: protection of people and the environment

 The fundamental objective of managing contaminated land on nuclear-licensed sites and defence sites should be to achieve a high level of protection of people and the environment, now and in the future.

-Principle 3: Identifying the preferred land management option
+Key Principle 3: identifying the preferred land management option

 Site owners/operators should identify their preferred management option (or options) for contaminated land by carrying out a comprehensive, systematic and consultative assessment of all possible options.
 The assessment should be based on a range of factors that are of concern to stakeholders, including health, safety and environmental impacts and various technical, social and financial factors.